jgnewman/quartermaster/README.md

 </Form>
 ```

-In addition to the `FormUtils` functions illustrated above, you also have access to a `setFormState` function that you can use to manually update the form state.
+Notice that the `FormUtils` here function similarly to React's `useState` hook.
+In addition to the util functions illustrated above, you also have access to a `setFormState` function that you can use to manually update one or many values on the form state.

 ```typescript
 setFormState({ myText: "some value" })